vicrucann/vicrucann.github.io/_pages/about.md

 ## This site

 One of the reasons I created this site was documentation of tips and tricks that I learn throughout my daily work.
 Very soon I discovered that tutorial format is most suitable for it.
 I post about [other non-technical topics of interest](https://vicrucann.github.io/posts/) as well, but much more infrequently.

+**Note:** this site was shamelessly forked from an awesome Jekyll theme [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes/) by [Michael Rose](https://mademistakes.com/).
+I, personally, do not do any web development.
+{: .notice--info}